najlepsiwebdesigner/foundation-datetimepicker/README.md

-This project was officially merged to https://github.com/najlepsiwebdesigner/foundation-datepicker/tree/v1.5.0
+This project was officially merged to https://github.com/najlepsiwebdesigner/foundation-datepicker

-Please continue development in v1.5.0 branch, thanks!